OneHappyDev/MarvelCharacterDiscovery/README.md

 Discover New Characters and Comics to find your next read from your TV

 ## To Run
-1) Marvel Developer API keys are required to run this sample code
+1) Marvel Developer API keys are required to run this sample code (https://developer.marvel.com/)
 2) Insert both your Public and Private Keys in the APIInformation.swift file (variables publicKey/privateKey)

 ## Implementation Details
-- All code written using Swift / SwiftUI / Combine
+- Code written using Swift / SwiftUI / Combine
-- View Models using Combine and Services (MavelDataFetching) is using async/await to run the urlRequests
+- View Models using Combine and Small Service Layer (MarvelDataFetching) is using async/await to run the urlRequests and publishing data
 - There are Previews enabled using Mock Services (json from bundle).
 This helps iteration on the SwiftUI pieces
-- Injectable API layer and scheduler parameter to allow unit tests to inject whatever data they need with a mock and have view models immediately react
+- Injectable API layer and scheduler parameter allow unit tests to executed on view models

 ## Optimize this for a real app
 - Paging of the API responses.
 The current services will only provide the first 20 values and I'm okay with that for initial iteration.